500+ Best Indian/Hindu Names for Cultural Characters

 Aniruddha

-Unstoppable and Krishna's grandson, representing determined progress and divine heritage.
+Means unstoppable and names Krishna's grandson, suggesting determination and heritage.

 Saurav